AI & Technology

 Are AI keyboards safe for children to use?

-Child-safe AI keyboards exist with parental controls and restricted data collection.
-The Children's Online Privacy Protection Act (COPPA) requires keyboards targeting children under 13 to get parental consent and limit data collection.
-Look for keyboards with "COPPA compliant" in their description.
+There are child-safe options with parental controls and restricted data collection.
+COPPA requires any keyboard targeting kids under 13 to get parental consent and limit what it collects.
+Look for "COPPA compliant" in the app description — that's the label you want to see.

 How often should I update my AI keyboard app?

-Install updates immediately when available, as they often contain security patches.
-The National Cyber Security Centre recommends enabling automatic updates for keyboard apps.
-In 2024, delayed updates accounted for 34% of keyboard-related security incidents.
+As soon as they drop, honestly.
+Updates usually include security patches, not just new features.
+The National Cyber Security Centre recommends enabling automatic updates for keyboard apps — and a 2024 stat drives the point home: delayed updates caused 34% of keyboard-related security incidents that year.

 Can employers see what I type with an AI keyboard on a work phone?